 This document describes the steps needed to install an endpoint, and the AWS S3 Connector needed to access the storage system.
 This installation should be done by a system administrator, and once completed users can use the endpoint to access AWS S3 via Globus to transfer, share and publish data on the system.

-The AWS S3 Connector is available for the following Linux distributions:
+The AWS S3 Connector is available for all distributions supported by Globus Connect Server.

 Supported Globus Connect Server versions

 The AWS S3 Connector should be used with the latest version of GCS.

 Install the package globus-gridftp-server-s3 from the Globus repository.

 For Red Hat-based systems: